chris31389/blob-integration-tests/README.md

 ## TL;DR

-[Here is an example](https://github.com/chris31389/redis-integration-tests) of using Testcontainers to spin up throwaway instances of a Redis container and targeting it when running Integration tests.
+[Here is an example](https://github.com/chris31389/redis-integration-tests) of using Testcontainers to spin up local throwaway instances of a Redis container and targeting it when running Integration tests.

 ## Introduction